Learning General Parameterized Policies for Infinite Horizon Average Reward Constrained MDPs via Primal-Dual Policy Gradient Algorithm: Introduction

-Despite the availability of sample complexity analysis of PG algorithms with constraints in the discounted reward setup, obtaining sublinear regret and constraint violation bounds for their average reward counterpart is difficult.
-Firstly, the discounted case solely needs an estimate of the value function $V$ while we additionally need the estimate of the gain function, $J$.
-Secondly, discounted setups typically assume access to a simulator to generate unbiased value estimates.
-In contrast, our algorithm uses a sample trajectory of length $H$ to estimate the values and gains and does not assume the availability of a simulator.
-Single trajectory-based estimations are, in general, biased.
-To counter this, our algorithm samples sub-trajectories of length $N=\mathcal{O}\big(t_{\mathrm{mix}}\big)$that are at least $N$ distance apart, where $t_{\mathrm{mix}}$ is the mixing time of the underlying CMDP.
-With such a choice of distance between sub-trajectories, the total rewards across sub-trajectories behave sufficiently independently, thereby reducing the bias.
-Using above estimators in our primal-dual-based PG algorithm, we prove $\tilde{\mathcal{O}}(T^{-\frac{1}{5}})$ convergence rate of the Lagrange function.
+Despite the availability of sample complexity analysis of PG algorithms with constraints in the discounted reward setup \cite{ding2020natural,bai2023achieving} and PG algorithms without constraint in average reward setup \cite{bai2023regret}, obtaining sublinear regret and constraint violation bounds for their average reward counterpart is challenging. \begin{itemize}[left=0pt, labelwidth=0pt, labelsep=0pt, itemindent=2\parindent, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item \cite{ding2020natural,bai2023achieving} solely needs an estimate of the value function $V$ while we additionally need the estimate of the gain function, $J$. \item \cite{ding2020natural,bai2023achieving} assume access to a simulator to generate unbiased value estimates.
+In contrast, our algorithm uses a sample trajectory of length $H$ to estimate the values and gains and does not assume the availability of a simulator. \item The first-order convergence analysis (Lemma 6) differs from that in \cite{bai2023regret}.
+Note that both of these papers use an ascent-like inequality.
+In \cite{bai2023regret}, this bounds the term $J(\theta_{k+1})-J(\theta_k)$.
+The final result is obtained by calculating a sum over $k$ which cancels the intermediate terms and leaves us with $J(\theta_K)-J(\theta_1)$.
+We would like to emphasize that the cancellation of the intermediate terms is crucial to establishing the result.
+However, a similar effort in our case only leads to a bound of $J_{\mathrm{L}}(\theta_{k+1}, \lambda_k)-J_{\mathrm{L}}(\theta_k, \lambda_k)$.
+Note that directly performing a sum over this difference does not lead to the cancellation of intermediate terms.
+We had to take a different route and apply the bounds of the Lagrange multipliers and the estimate of the constraint function to achieve that goal. \item After solving the problems mentioned above, we prove $\tilde{\mathcal{O}}(T^{-\frac{1}{5}})$ convergence rate of the Lagrange function.
 Unfortunately, the strong duality property, which is central to proving convergence results of CMDPs for tabular and softmax policies, does not hold under the general parameterization.
-As a result, the convergence result for the dual problem does not automatically translate to that for the primal problem.
+As a result, the convergence result for the dual problem does not automatically translate to that for the primal problem, which is a main difference from \cite{bai2023regret}.
 We overcome this barrier by introducing a novel constraint violation analysis and a series of intermediate results (Lemma \ref{lem.boundness}-\ref{lem.constraint}) that help disentangle the regret and constraint violation rates from the Lagrange convergence.
+It is important to mention that although the techniques applied are inspired by the \cite{ding2020natural}, those techniques cannot be directly adopted for average reward MDPs.
+This is primarily because the estimate $\hat{J}_c(\theta_k)$ is biased in the average case.
+To the best of our knowledge, constraint violation analysis with a biased estimate of the cost value is not available in the literature and is performed for the first time in our paper. \item Due to the presence of the Lagrange multiplier, the convergence analysis of a CMDP is much more convoluted than its unconstrained counterpart.
+The learning rate of the Lagrange update, $\beta$, turns out to be pivotal in determining the growth rate of regret and constraint violation.
+Low values of $\beta$ push the regret down while simultaneously increasing the constraint violation.
+Finding the optimal value of $\beta$ that judiciously balances these two competing goals is one of the cornerstones of our analysis. \end{itemize}